scottw2/scottw2.github.io/_posts/2022-07-16-a-few-charts-on-eu-energy.md

 Additionally, secondary energy products (e.g. electricity and heat), can sometimes have negative Total Energy Supplies for countries.
 This is because only trade + stock changes are recorded for secondary products as they are produced from primary energy sources (e.g. coal, renewables) during the energy transformation process.
 This is problematic as 1) the negative values generally indicate a net export of a secondary product and 2) it ruins the visualisations.
 In an ideal world we could account for these negative values in terms of the primary energy products that are used in producing the secondary products, but it doesn't seem possible to do that with the available data.
 That leaves us with two approaches to dealing with this: to either exclude secondary products entirely or to just exclude them when they are negative.
 I decided to go with the second approach as otherwise a sizeable chunk of the energy supply of some nations would be missing.
 The downside to doing this though is that for nations with negative values there is now technically a small discrepancy as there is energy being produced but not accounted for - however this has only a minimal impact on the actual visualisations here (where there are negative values they are generally below 1% of the Total Energy Supply).
 This appears to be a similar approach to figure 6 [here](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Energy_statistics_-_an_overview).

-Also note that the figures for renewables here use a slightly different definition than the figures that the EU base their renewables targets on.
+Also note that the figures for renewables here use a slightly different definition than the figures that the EU base their renewable energy targets on.
 For their targets they look at "Gross Final Consumption of Energy" - which is final energy consumption (energy used in industry, transport, households... ) including electricity and heat losses from distribution and transmission, but excluding energy consumption and losses from transformation.
 It is also a definition that doesn't appear in the EU's energy balance data, which is a bit annoying.
 Additionally, some biofuels are not included if they don't meet certain sustainability criteria, wind and hydro power have to apparently be normalised and there are some other technical differences from other metrics.
 The exact differences of these details are not particularly clear e.g. it's not very clear what biofuels are included and how wind and hydro are normalised.
 Finally, the figures given for this metric are only the % share of renewables in the energy mix and don't break this down by the type of renewable energy (e.g. wind, solar).
 So because of this and to keep the analysis consistent with the rests of the data presented here, I have opted to look at renewables in the Total Energy Supply.
 See [this page](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Calculation_methodologies_for_the_share_of_renewables_in_energy_consumption#Definition_of_the_primary_energy_content_of_fuels) for more details on the differences between renewable energy definitions.

 <!---
 The data for gas sources does not come from Eurostat as the Eurostat energy imports data doesn't properly take into account energy transfers (e.g. when some countries import more than 100% of their supply from Russia and then export some of this to other nations).
 Instead, this data comes from ACER - The EU Agency for the Cooperation of Energy Regulators, which I believe shows the original source of each EU country's gas supply (although I cannot find details of the precise methodology used to calculate this).